nlpTRIZ/PaGAN/README.md

 ## Download data
 Download contradictions_dataset https://drive.google.com/file/d/1cy3fSMyfIEjOrj2XpVOv2jOosKryai-1/view?usp=sharing and unlabelled_patents https://drive.google.com/file/d/1So98t1hk-gSEbQWr-nns8MXJN1z-n6No/view?usp=sharing and unzip in data_patents/input_data/training_data.

+# Details on the dataset and labeling process
+State-of-the-art parts of patents from the United States Patent and Trademark Office (USPTO) are used.
+The dataset contains 1600 states of the art with at least one contradiction and 1600 states of the art without.
+The length of the patent states of the art is variable but often less than 1500 tokens.

+A sentence-level analysis was performed, a contradiction is therefore a pair of sentences containing the parameters forming a contradiction.
+The sentences of the state of the art can thus belong to 3 different classes.
+The sentences belonging to the class **first part of contradiction** contain the improved parameter.
+The class **second part of contradiction** gathers the sentences that contain the degraded parameter when the parameter from the **first part of contradiction** is improved.
+Finally, a reject class is used to indicate that a sentence does not contain any contradiction information.

+The patents were labeled by a team of human experts.
+The inter-expert variability was reduced with an overall check of all labels by two other experts.
+Since a patent does not necessarily contain a contradiction, approximately 20,000 patents were analyzed to extract the 1600 patents containing contradictions.

+The annotation's policy consists of extracting only one contradiction per patent.
+If there are several, only the most important one is retained.
+For each part of a contradiction, all similar sentences (i.e. containing the parameters of the contradiction) are annotated.
+Thus, in a patent, several possible pairs of sentences can describe the contradiction.

+**Example of contradiction from patent US6938300B2:**
+**First part of contradiction**: When the stroller 1 moves over a lawn or uneven road surfaces, it is necessary for the stroller wheels to have a large diameter so as to ensure the comfort of the baby.
+**Second part of contradiction**: However, if each of the front wheel assemblies 11 has two large-diameter front wheels 13, the total volume and weight of the stroller 1 will increase significantly so that it is difficult to push the stroller 1.

 ## Pretrained model
 https://drive.google.com/file/d/1-UyBnNsbagHJLEA9AJoUM1cWHOXWCn16/view?usp=sharing (to be placed in models directory)